Web Scraper With No Subscription: When Pay-As-You-Go Makes More Sense

 - Buy credits once

-- Spend them on exports
+- Spend them on rows from supported sources

 - Keep unused credits for later